 Usage rate, aka NBA usage percentage, is an estimate of the percentage of team plays used by a player while he was on the floor.
 Usage rate can be calculated with how a possession ends: “field-goal or free-throw attempt, or a turnover.

 100*((Player’s Field Goal Attempts)+0.44*(Player’s Free Throw Attempts)+(Player’s Turnovers))*(Team’s Total Minutes)

 ((Team’s Total Field Goal Attempts)+0.44*(Team’s Total Free Throw Attempts)+Team’s Total Turnovers))*5*(Player’s Minutes)

-By balancing usage rates and the varying offensive ratings of the five players on the court, a team can achieve optimal offensive output.
-The stats show that, for all players, as the player uses more possessions, his efficiency decreases.
-What defines a superstar, in Dean Oliver‘s statistical analysis, is that he can shoulder a larger proportion of a team’s possessions with only a relatively small drop in efficiency.
-Meanwhile, the opposite is also true: Players perform more efficiently when they are asked to use fewer of their team’s possessions.
-As a result, the greater burden on the superstar means that supporting players maintain low usage rates, allowing them to operate closer to their peak efficiency.
+The NBA stats show that, for all players, as the player uses more possessions, his efficiency decreases.
+One player who gets hot in the game can shoulder a larger proportion of a team’s possessions with only a relatively small drop in team efficiency.
+But the opposite is also true: Players perform more efficiently when they use fewer of their team’s possessions.

 Superstars with higher usage rates help supporting players maintain low usage rates, and this allows them to operate closer to their peak team efficiency.